New!

 On Demand Webinar

 Multilingual children are often over- or under-identified as having speech- and/or language-related disorders.
-This on demand webinar (available beginning December 15, 2023) will review the underlying causes of this disproportionality, the role that SLPs can play in prevention, and the importance of nonbiased assessment.
-The presenter will discuss how SLPs can improve the accuracy of language-related disorder identification in schools by leveraging their unique skill set.
-The webinar will present a framework for disproportionality prevention as well as information about specific assessment methods.
+This on demand webinar reviews the underlying causes of this disproportionality, the role that SLPs can play in prevention, and the importance of nonbiased assessment.
+The presenter discusses how SLPs can improve the accuracy of language-related disorder identification in schools by leveraging their unique skill set.
+The webinar presents a framework for disproportionality prevention as well as information about specific assessment methods.

 Format(s):